 - Unit Tests and Test Driven Development: Unit testable code leads to good software design and allows refactoring

-- 'The Run Script'4: Instead of documenting and describing how to run your project, create a script running your software on a developer's machine (I recommend container or virtualization technologies (Docker, Chef, Ansible, ...) over build systems (Maven, Gradle, ...), if possible, out of two reasons: First, you have a running example of a possible deployment scenario and second, this container avoids side effect with your local system.
+- 'The Run Script': Instead of documenting extensively and describing how to run your project, create a script running your software on a developer's machine (I recommend container or virtualization technologies (Docker, Chef, Ansible, ...) over build systems (Maven, Gradle, ...), if possible, out of two reasons: First, you have a running example of a possible deployment scenario; and second, a virtualized container avoids side effects with your local system.

 - Development environment: Make sure your development environment (if the software needs more than the run script), can be set up from scratch automatically.

 - Further Automation: automate all tasks you have to do more than once, this includes acceptance tests/web tests.
 Automating will not only save you time, it will make your environment more maintainable (testable).
 This implies automation of release todos.

 The three bullet points above, unit tests, 'the run script' and setting up the development environment are parts of automation, as well.

 - Encourage innovation: With good and motivated developers innovation will happen, if the technological framework and project set up won't stop it.
 Assure that it is...

 - easy to switch development branches (use a clean repository)

 - easy to set up a new environment from scratch (see above)